 Welcome to this special Coronavirus section of my website.
 You can access the various sections on the left hand side, or at the bottom of this page if you're on a mobile device.
 I will post daily updates as well.
+Other useful websites include the Government Coronavirus website and Adur and Worthing Council.
+I have produced a leaflet of Coronavirus FAQs which you can access HERE.

 If you would like to receive updates on the government’s response to COVID-19 you can sign up for email alerts.